top of page

 AI now influences nearly every function of modern business.
 It supports decisions in marketing, finance, recruitment, supply chains, customer service, and more.
 With predictive models and intelligent systems, businesses can reduce costs, improve accuracy, and serve customers in new ways.

 However, as AI is given greater responsibility in making decisions, it also takes on greater influence.
-Business leaders need to be aware of what they are handing over to
+Business leaders need to be aware of what they are handing over to machines and what values are being embedded in those systems.

 Bias in AI Algorithms